 - Fourth-degree burns are the most severe, and potentially life-threatening, damaging skin, nerves, bone, and other tissue.

 What Determines Damages in a Burn Injury Case?

 Depending on the severity of your injuries, and the extent of the treatment needed, there is a range of damages you can seek to cover the physical and emotional injury you have endured and expect to endure in the future.
 Both economic and non-economic damages are possible to recover, providing there is proper documentation and evidence.

 There are some key factors to consider as you move forward with your claim:

 When to Contact An Attorney

-Like many personal injury cases, burn injuries easily become complex as the injured party will need to conduct an investigation, gather evidence, and demonstrate cause in order to successfully pursue a lawsuit.
-It is important to connect with an attorney immediately to help you assess the unique circumstances of your situation and implement the next steps towards regaining your life.
+Like many personal injury cases, burn injuries easily become complex as the injured party's lawyers will need to conduct an investigation, gather evidence, and demonstrate cause in order to successfully pursue a lawsuit.
+It is important to connect with an attorney immediately to help you assess the unique circumstances of your situation and implement the next steps toward regaining your life.

 Our award-winning Wyoming burn injury attorneys at the Fitzgerald Law Firm have experience building and trying successful cases arising from explosions and burns in homes, refineries, oil wells, pumping stations, overhead power lines, truck and automobile crashes, and many other types of accidents.